makrai/notes/schick21-cloze-few-shot-classif-nli.md

     let the PLM predict continuations that solve the task (Radford+ 2019; Puri and Catanzaro, 2019).
 So far, this idea has
   * mostly considered in zero-shot scenarios: no training data available
 * we show that
   * task descriptions can be combined with standard supervised learning in few-shot settings: We introduce
   * Pattern-Exploiting Training (PET), a semi-supervised training procedure
     * uses natural language patterns to reformulate input examples into cloze-style phrases
     * Figure 1, PET works in
   * three steps:
     1. for each pattern a separate PLM is finetuned on a small training set T
     2. The ensemble of all models is then used to annotate a large unlabeled dataset D with soft labels
     3. a standard classifier is trained on the soft-labeled dataset
 * We also devise iPET , an iterative variant of PET in which
-  * this process is repeated with increasing training set sizes.
+  * this process is repeated with increasing training set sizes
 * experiments On a diverse set of tasks in multiple languages, we show that
   * small to medium number of labeled examples,
   * PET and iPET substantially outperform unsupervised approaches, supervised